Mathematics. Odds and ends

 - Addition is expressed with a partitive ‘and’.
 The tentative addition symbol + is either derived from the partitive case suffix n or else from Greek τ (τε ‘and’), or it is a compromise between them.

 - Subtraction is expressed with a partitive ‘and’ and a negative number.
-The subtraction symbol may or may not be identical to the negation sign.
+The subtraction symbol is tentatively !.

 - Values are multiplied using a consecutive case.
-There’s much to be said for multiplication without a symbol, just by stringing things together: 2 x ‘2 × 65536 × 22 mm’.
-Still, an explicit multiplication symbol is needed – tentatively ˘.
+There’s much to be said for multiplication without a symbol, just by stringing things together: 2Á x ‘2 × 65536 × 22 mm’.
+The explicit multiplication symbol is *.

 The way Lemizh grammar represents multiplication with an asymmetric structure – one factor has a consecutive, the other an accusative – corresponds to the fact that multiplication is not necessarily commutative.
 When multiplying, say, matrices or quaternions, the result generally depends on which factor has the consecutive.

 - Division and fractions are expressed like multiplication together with the verb làgz. ‘calculate the reciprocal’; see Fractions in the tutorial.
 They are written by putting the divisor below the dividend.
 Again, this is the same that we do – and similar to what the Egyptians did –, but it’s kind of natural.
 The horizontal dividing bar is optional.
-The explicit division symbol looks somewhat like ʃ and symbolises moving the object in front of it on top of the object behind it.
+The explicit division symbol is / and symbolises moving the object in front of it on top of the object behind it.

 - Exponentiation and its inverse operations